-A good rule of thumb when your child starts a new medication is to monitor closely for changed from their baseline in a negative way.
+A good rule of thumb when your child starts a new medication is to monitor them closely for changes.
 You should encourage your child to tell a trusted adult if they feel “different” after starting on a medication.
 Most mild side effects dissipate after a few days or within the first few weeks of starting the medication.
 However, it is important to discuss any side effect with the prescriber.

 Finding The Right Fit

-My first goal as a psychiatric nurse practitioner is to determine if a child needs medication.
-If so, I want to use the fewest medications at the lowest possible doses.
+A psychiatric mental nurse practitioner‘s first goal is to determine if a child needs medication.
+If so, they will start by using the fewest medications at the lowest possible doses.
 Remember, we will not always know exactly which medication will work best for your child right off the bat.
 Some medications that work well for other children may not work well for your child.
-Your child may need to try several different mental health medications before the prescriber finds the right one for your child.
+Your child may need to try several different mental health medications before the prescriber finds the right one for them.
 It is also important to remember that some medications will work immediately but others may take a few weeks before you can expect to see any improvements.

 A medication should not change your child’s personality.
 If you or your child do not feel like a medication is the right fit, it is important to discuss other options.
-As a parent/guardian it is important to have regular appointments with your child’s prescriber to monitor and assess how your child is doing.
+It is also important to have regular appointments with your child’s provider to monitor and assess how they are doing.

-Additionally, as a caregiver – no matter the age of the child – it is your responsibility to give and monitor medications.
-Having a routine in place and setting a reminder on your phone or device can help with compliance.
+As their caregiver — no matter your child’s age — it is your responsibility to give and monitor medications.
+Having a routine in place and setting a reminder on your phone or device can help.